 The COVID-19 pandemic has highlighted the importance of innovation and adaptability in an economy.
 A stagnant startup ecosystem can also lead to a brain drain, with talented individuals leaving the country searching for better opportunities elsewhere.
 This is something that many cities and countries have experienced, with examples such as the founders of billion-dollar startups Shopify and Ethereum, who left their home countries to launch their businesses elsewhere.

-It’s important to note that the future of global startup ecosystems lies in cities, not countries.
+It’s important to note that the future of startup ecosystems lies in cities, not countries.
 People today are increasingly living in urban areas, and regardless of the size of a city, it has the potential to become a thriving startup hub.
 The development of startup ecosystems in cities is the key to future innovation and economic growth.

 About Us: